Basketball Referee

 Can you remove all your players from the free throw lanes during the opposing teams free throw attempts, and huddle them together at the sideline for a huddle and strategies for final 15 seconds of the game?

-Asked by Mrclutch about 11 years ago
+Asked by Mrclutch over 11 years ago

 see answer above.